omnivector-solutions/osd-documentation/testing/_sources/index.rst.txt

 ===================================================================

-The Omnivector Slurm Distribution (OSD) provides a no-nonsense way to operate and maintain a slurm cluster.
+The Omnivector Slurm Distribution (OSD) provides a no-nonsense way to operate and maintain a slurm cluster(s).
 Deploy slurm to a cloud of your choosing (or on-premise infrastructure) and begin processing your workload in a matter of minutes.